 What is the issue?

-Congenital syphilis caused by mother-to-child transmission of infection is an entirely preventable public health problem which has re-emerged in Victoria with eight cases reported in the past three years.
+Congenital syphilis caused by mother-to-child transmission of infection is an entirely preventable public health problem which has re-emerged in Victoria with ten cases reported since 2017.

-This has occurred on a background of an increase in notified cases of infectious syphilis in both men and women over the past six years, with the majority of notified cases in women being in women of reproductive age with the potential for the condition to occur in pregnancy.
+This has occurred on a background of an increase in notified cases of infectious syphilis in both men and women over the past six years, with the majority of notified cases in women of reproductive age with the potential for the condition to occur in pregnancy.
+The reported cases of infectious syphilis increased from 635 cases in 2014 to 1,676 cases in 2019.
+There were 1,444 cases in 2020, with the small reduction in notified cases associated with reduced testing during this time, as a result of the COVID pandemic.

 Syphilis occurring in pregnancy requires prompt treatment and follow-up to prevent serious adverse consequences in the baby.